GAMES SHOULD BE EPIC

 Most videogames require real time attention.
 So by playing them, you are effectively forced to ignore the people around you.
 Videogames can be disrupting others with sounds, music and fast moving visuals.
 And they can be frustrating to play when you can’t give them the attention they need.

 There are times for videogames — and then there are times when you want something less demanding of your real-time attention.
-We hope that egamebook will be a great option for the latter.
+That’s what Egamebook is for.